 Meditation Before Bed?
 Is This a Good Idea?

 The latter is especially beneficial for people who have a hard time falling and staying asleep.
 How so?
-For starters, regular meditation (even if it’s just 30 minutes per day) can convert poor-quality sleep into a deeper, more refreshing sleep.
+For starters, regular daily meditation (even if it’s just 30 minutes per day) can convert poor-quality sleep into a deeper, more refreshing sleep.

 Many meditators say that they always wake up feeling more energized.
 Additionally, meditating before bedtime allows you to sleep through the night and spend a longer time in REM sleep.
 This stage of sleep is crucial to the mental capacity of the brain.
 If you are REM sleep deprived, you will retain less information.

 Meditation can also help those who are suffering from Chronic Fatigue Syndrome.
 Several studies show that CFS patients have a deficiency of slow-wave sleep.
-By engaging in deep meditation, you are getting a heightened Theta and Delta activity in your brain.
+By engaging in deep daily meditation, you are getting a heightened Theta and Delta activity in your brain.
 This activity is said to compensate for the lost time in the Delta state while you sleep.

 Because of the inner tranquility and improved creativity that meditation provides, the frequency of vivid dreams will increase especially if you practice lucid dreaming.
 Meditating before bed will definitely calm your nerves and help you overcome certain types of insomnia.
 You can try the 3 techniques below if you find yourself tossing and turning in bed at night: